putyourlightson/craft-blitz-shell/README.md

 ],
 ```

 You can then select the deployer either in the control panel or in `config/blitz.php`.
-The settings must be defined in `config/blitz.php`.
+The shell commands to run must be defined in the `deployerSettings` setting in `config/blitz.php`.

 ```
 // The deployer type to use.